Shubh2-0/Tender-Management-System/README.md

 :star: Star me on GitHub — it helps!

 ## Admin Features 📋
-✨Login with his account\n
+✨ Login with his account\n
-✨Register new Vendor. (assign a new username and password to him)\n ✨View all the vendors\n
+✨ Register new Vendor. (assign a new username and password to him)\n ✨ View all the vendors\n
-✨Create new tenders\n
+✨ Create new tenders\n
-✨View All the Tenders\n
+✨ View All the Tenders\n
-✨View All the Bids of a tender\n
+✨ View All the Bids of a tender\n
-✨Assign tender to a vendor\n
+✨ Assign tender to a vendor\n
-✨Change thier Password
+✨ Change thier Password

 ## Vendor Features 📋
 ✨Login with his account (username and password given by admin)\n